-While considering as GSMA IoT SAFE contributions (of passive engagement) the enrolment in the WG, the participation in its meetings and the community awareness actions, in this section we highlight active or very active engagement contributions (see section 2.2 for the considered contribution types).
-Here we describe, particularly, one where the preliminary results and rationale for the implementation of IoT SAFE specifications in several ARCADIAN-IoT components was presented and discussed in a plenary meeting of that GSMA community, and another related to an open change request to the specifications.
+While GSMA IoT SAFE contributions include enrolment in the WG, participation in its meetings and community awareness actions (defined as passive engagement), in this section we highlight active or very active engagement contributions only (see section 2.2 for the definition of contribution types).

 a.
-Contribution to IoT SAFE plenary meeting with ARCADIAN-IoT preliminary results for analysis
+Contribution to IoT SAFE plenary meeting with ARCADIAN-IoT preliminary results for analysis - December 2022

-The contribution to the IoT SAFE plenary meeting was triggered by the email sent to this WG mailing list, which raised interest from members in knowing more.
+The contribution to the IoT SAFE plenary meeting of December 2022 was triggered by the email sent to this WG mailing list previously mentioned.
 ARCADIAN-IoT had a time slot in the meeting agenda with the purpose of not only presenting the project, detailing particularly the use of eSIM as RoT for IoT cybersecurity in several components, but also to discuss the use of the specifications for that purpose and the current implementation results (e.g., performance results can be seen in Figure 6).